Veterans Affairs Nursing Academic Partnership

 The Transition to Practice (TTP) program is a 1-year program designed to assist the post-graduate nurse in the transition from entry-level to advanced beginner.

-- LPN's finished with their RB degree (AND or BSN)
+- LPN's finished with their RN degree (AND or BSN)

 - No RN experience

 - Identified and hired by facility

 Vanessa Gant Clark, MSN RN graduated from Trident Technical College with her Associate Degree in Nursing in 1996 (ADN), her BSN from the Medical University of South Carolina College of Nursing RN- BSN program in 2000 and her Masters in Nursing and Health Education from the University of Phoenix Online program in 2007.
 She worked in the Medical Intensive Care (MICU) at the Medical University of South Carolina for seven years, then as a Kidney Transplant Coordinator before going to the Ralph H. Johnson VA Medical Center (RHJ VAMC) in 2003 as a staff nurse on 4BN, an acute medicine ward.
 In 2008, Mrs. Gant Clark accepted a position in Education Services as the Patient Education Coordinator.
 In 2009 she joined the VA Nursing Academic Partnership (VANA) as a clinical instructor.
 Mrs. Gant Clark is a proud Army Veteran.

 Ms. Grant is a MSN prepared nurse with over 9 years of nursing experience, primarily in Medical Surgical Nursing.
 She has certifications in Medical Surgical Nursing and Clinical Nurse Leadership.
 Ms. Grant strives to make an impact in nursing practice at the bedside.